 - Underline, highlight, or write down any new or unfamiliar words you come across in your reading.
 Look up these words as soon as you can - Take elective classes like creative writing, speech and debate, drama, computer programming and foreign languages.
 Outside of class, participate in linguistic-based activities, such as solving crossword puzzles, playing Scrabble with friends or using word game websites like Free Rice and WordPlays.com - Read aloud.
 For example, read stories to a sibling, or volunteer to read to younger students or children at the library.
 This will improve your flow, pronunciation and confidence - Before you begin reading a text, familiarize yourself with the goals and main concept of the chapter.
 This will help you to better grasp the new information - Get involved with the school paper or media club.
-Enter poetry, essay, or speech and debate contests st for you.
-Practice using your linguistic skills at every opportunity - whether reading a book, writing an essay, sending an email, doing an interview or speaking to an audience Read a variety of high quality written works.
+Enter poetry, essay, or speech and debate contests e following recommendations are based on your results.
+Consider each and select the ones you think would work est for you.
+Practice using your linguistic skills at every opportunity - whether reading a book, writing an essay, sending an email, doing an interview or speaking to an audience V Read a variety of high quality written works.
 This can improve your ability to understand and interpret different types of writing and the creative use of language.
-Ask your English teacher or a librarian to help you choose appropriate materials V Expand your vocabulary when writing and speaking.
+Ask your English teacher or a librarian to help you choose appropriate materials Expand your vocabulary when writing and speaking.
 Use a dictionary and thesaurus to help you identify new words to express what you want to say.
 Make sure you understand each word's definition and how to use it correctly in a sentence.
 If using it in a speech, learn the proper pronunciation Explore the subtleties of humor.
 For example, examine the use of irony, sarcasm and satire.
 Learn to enjoy different types of humor and practice being funny yourself